 Altru’s outpatient occupational therapy service areas include:

-Driving evaluation that includes a clinical assessment and a behind-the-wheel assessment, if needed
+Driving evaluation that includes a clinical and a practical assessment

 Lymphedema care, through which certified lymphedema therapists help patients manage edema and lymphedema

 Neurological rehab, facilitating return to function following a brain or spinal cord injury